paullessing/express-router-decorators-2/README.md

 ```

 ## Middleware
+There are two ways of applying middleware to a method: statically or as properties.

+### Static Middleware
 To apply a static middleware function, use the `@Middleware` decorator:
 ```
 const transformRequest = (req: express.Request, res: express.Response, next: express.NextFunction): void => {